cigrocean/SwaggerNav/README.md

 - Designed to work seamlessly with [Swagger UI](https://swagger.io/tools/swagger-ui/)
 - Inspired by the need for better API documentation navigation
 - Developed with [Cursor](https://www.cursor.com) - AI-powered code editor
+- Background images designed for developer ambiance and personalization

 ---